 New York City Through the Lens of Vivienne Gucwa

 How does an artistic 17-year-old, alone in New York City, make her way?
 She works—a lot; three to four part-time jobs, seven days a week!
-But after ten years of dead-end jobs and increasing debt, this now-27-year-old woman made a bold artistic and personal decision—to attend pre-med courses!
+But after ten years of dead-end jobs and increasing debt, she made a bold artistic and personal decision—to attend pre-med courses!
 What does this have to do with photography, you ask?
 Be patient.
 If Gucwa can stand in the snow for 45 minutes, waiting for the right moment to release the shutter, you can wait one paragraph.

 The stress and workload from her pre-med studies and lack of spending money from having dedicated herself to these studies, led her to the best combination of free entertainment and stress-release: walking the streets of New York City.
 And that, like for countless people before her, unleashed long-neglected artistic urges to document the inspiring scenes she found on her walks through the city.

 Following the maxim that a great photo need not come from a great camera, Gucwa ordered a very affordable point-and-shoot.
 Furthermore, testing the idea that a great photo need not even come from a totally working camera, she took to the streets with the broken camera that had arrived a week later (obviously not from B&H!).
 And thus began her photographic journey, which six years later, has her working full-time as an art and travel photographer and as a Sony-sponsored Artisan of Imagery.

 Her story is not unlike many other photographers—Artistic Aspiration: Check.
 Inspiring Subject Material: Check.
 Gear Befitting Experience Level: Check.
 But what separated Gucwa from the rest was her sense of timing and ability to use social media to find an outlet for her work.
 “I went home a Googled the word ‘Blog.’”